wagtail/wagtail/docs/topics/snippets.md

     }
 ```

 `@register.inclusion_tag()` takes two variables: a template and a boolean on whether that template should be passed a request context.
 It's a good idea to include request contexts in your custom template tags, since some Wagtail-specific template tags like `pageurl` need the context to work properly.
-The template tag function could take arguments and filter the adverts to return a specific instance of the model, but for brevity we'll just use `Advert.objects.all()`.
+The template tag function could take arguments and filter the adverts to return a specific instance of the model, but for brevity, we'll just use `Advert.objects.all()`.

 Here's what's in the template used by this template tag: